 Tread softly into an enchanted forest, where the lush green foliage envelops you with its magic.
 On your right, you might glimpse a cottage made of candy and two young children sampling its sugarcane gates and gingerbread door.
 On your left, you might see Peter Pan and Tinkerbell whooshing past you in order to catch the sunset from Mermaid Lagoon.
-Right in front of you might be a magnificent castle, home to Sleeping Beauty and her Prince Charming.
+Right in front of you might be a magnificent castle, home with Murale Design to Sleeping Beauty and her Prince Charming.
 And up there in the sky, are the millions of glittering stars that have witnessed these stories as old as time.
 If you believe in magic, you might just see a sketch of their stories there.

 Welcome to the world of fairy tales.
 A place where you can get a spinning sensation of admirable characters, twisted plots, cauldrons of magic, and oodles of fun.
 If you’re a first-time reader, you will feel nothing short of bewitched.
 If you’re returning to the nostalgic world of your childhood, evoking the feeling of being back in your princess or pirate-themed bedroom, reading Grimm’s Fairy Tales under your blanket with a penlight, then you will believe in magic once again and find comfort in the healing powers of stories.